AyushModi123/GPT-QA-doc-bot/README.md

 # GPT-QA-doc-bot
 This project is helpful when user needs to feed long pdf files in order to ask questions about the contents of pdf.
 It implements similarity search on vector databases to reduce context size and inference time.
+Streamlit is used for local hosting.

 ![image](https://github.com/AyushModi123/GPT-QA-doc-bot/assets/99743679/2f1a081f-994d-47ed-a53d-c3e10192f16d)